 In England, Wales and Northern Ireland, the Air Pressure Testing of new properties has required mandatory testing since 2006.
 Similar regulations came into force in Scotland in 2010.
-Builders and developers must have a sample of new builds tested on a new housing or property development.
+Builders and developers must have a sample of new builds tested on a new housing or property development with air permeability tests.

 Our technicians will calculatualte the the maximum air permeability allowed for your building.
-If your building’s air permeability rises above that target it will fail the Air Tightness Test.
+If your building’s air permeability rises above that target it will fail the Air Tightness Test for commercial and residential buildings.
 The aim of Air Tightness Testing is to help increase the energy efficiency of buildings across the board.
 So Air Tightness Testing is there to ensure the Design Emission Rate of a building is below the Target Emission Rate (anything above will fail, as previously mentioned).

 Air Pressure Testing is required under different sections of building regulations.
 In England and Wales it’s required under Part L of the Building Regulations, specifically “The Conservation of Fuel and Power”.
 Up in Scotland, Air Pressure Testing is required under Section 6 of the Scottish Building Standards.
 In Northern Ireland Air Pressure Testing is required by Part F of the Northern Ireland Building Regulations.

 - Commercial, Industrial & Domestic Air Tightness Testing – as required by Part L of the Building Regulations.

 - Pre – Test Site Inspection – This is undertaken at various stages during the construction.